 If you are interested in Psychology and think you’d like to pursue a career in the field, there are innumerable options available to you.
 Identifying what you truly want and the best way for you to pursue your career in this field can be an emotional, logistical and overwhelming maze of options.
 Many false notions and beliefs exist about this field that, unfortunately, deter gifted and industrious future psychological practitioners.
 Individuals frequently ask for guidance on this topic: how to pursue a fulfilling career in the field of Psychology.

-Often I observe individuals spend unnecessary time, energy and finances towards various certificates, programs, degrees and internships; frequently, their efforts have not created a career whereby they experience meaning, purpose and energy.
+Often, I observe individuals expending unnecessary time, energy and finances toward various certificates, programs, degrees and internships; frequently, their efforts have not created a career that embodies the experience of meaning, purpose and impact they hope to give to others and experience themselves.
 You should not have to waste any more resources.

 My intention is to support you in the ways you deem valuable and help you to identify and create a fulfilling career, while making the maze of options easier for you to navigate.
-Guiding you to get clear on what you want, why and how you can pursue what you intend with conviction, efficiency and determination.
+I will help to guide you towards clarity on what you want, why and how you can pursue what you intend with conviction, efficiency and determination.

 Some ways I can help:

 explore which career will give you the experience you hope for

 find the right program for you and your goals